dipscoder/js-dsa/Problem Solving Approach/README.md

 - Master common problem solving patterns

 ### Problem Solving
-- Uderstand the problem
+- Understand the problem
 - Explore Concrete Examples
 - Break it down
 - Solve/ Simplify
 - Look Back And Refactor

-### 1. Uderstand the problem
+### 1. Understand the problem
 - Can I restate the proble in my own words?
 - What are the inputs that go into the problems?
 - What are the outputs that should come from the soution to the problem?
-- Can the outputs be determined fro the inputs?
+- Can the outputs be determined from the inputs?
 In other words, do I have enougn information to solve the problem?
 (You may not be able to answer this question untill you set about solving the problem.
 Thats okay; its still worth considering the question at this early stage.)
 - How should I lable the important pieces of data that are a part of the problem?

 ### 2. Explore Concrete Examples